zdrgeo/bulk-data-collector/readme.md

 This variant of the collector sends the collected data to [Azure Events Hubs](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-about) - the main Azure real-time data ingestion service.
 Once the data is ingested into Event Hubs, there is a large number of real-time stream processing, data analytics and data storage services that you can use to extract insights from it.

 The Azure Event Hubs collector variant is relatively more complex than the others.
-It is worth taking a look at its internal components so you can configure it effectively.
+It is worth taking a look at its internal components so you can configure it to work effectively.
 ```mermaid
 graph LR
     subgraph BDC[Bulk Data Collector]